 The sad tale of the Venusian child that somehow survived in such a lugubrious environment and is still willing to fight the evil RAM soldiers is almost heartbreaking.

-While most of the SSI rpgs wouldn’t qualify as great literature, the Buck Rogers series is well written and doesn’t overstay its welcome or go overboard with details.
+While probably none of the RPGs from the late 80s would qualify as great literature, the Buck Rogers series is well written and doesn’t overstay its welcome or go overboard with details.